 Funding in 2019

-In January 2019 we received a grant of $390,000 via Aragon Network Vote #1, and in July 2019 we secured another round of funding of $1,600,000 via Aragon Network Vote #3 to continue building the Aragon ecosystem.
+In 2019 we received over $1,000,000 in grants via votes from users and stakeholders in the Aragon community.
 This is a unique funding milestone, as it sums up to the largest amount of capital allocated from an ICO’s treasury, to a non-founding team, via token governance on the Ethereum blockchain.
-To find out more about what we are building with this funding, review our proposal from the July 2019 vote.

 Devcon 5 & Team offsite